schoeneberg/H0DN_likelihood/data/README.md

 Folder with data files for both IDL and Python versions.
 See instructions in the idlcode folder for information on how to direct the code to look for data files here.

 Several of the data files here are used in variants.
-Please check the code in idlcode/vars.pro to identify which files are used in which variants.
+Please check the code in idlcode/vars.pro or the instructions in h0_constrainer/config to identify which files are used in which variants.

 ### Summary of files in this folder